pgspider/sqlite_fdw/README.md

 ### Testing framework

 *Testing framework* based on UTF-8 files with SQL commands for `psql` and comparing actual outputs with saved expected outputs.
 About base testing mechanism see in [PostgreSQL documentation](https://www.postgresql.org/docs/current/regress-run.html).
-The simplest analog of testing framework look like `cat Some_test_script.sql | LANGUAGE=C psql --echo-all -d contrib_regression > Some_test_script.actual.out; diff Some_test_script.out Some_test_script.actual.out;`
+The simplest analogue of testing framework look like `cat Some_test_script.sql | LANGUAGE=C psql --echo-all -d contrib_regression > Some_test_script.actual.out; diff Some_test_script.out Some_test_script.actual.out;`

-**WARNING**: testing framework works with database **`contrib_regression`**.
+**WARNING**: testing framework works with PostgreSQL database **`contrib_regression`**.
 If you have such database please rename to any safe name.
-Database `contrib_regression` will droped before first tests if exists.
+Database `contrib_regression` will be droped before first tests if exists.

 ### Tests are multiversional for PsotgreSQL
 The version of PostgreSQL is detected automatically by `$(VERSION)` variable in Makefile.
 If many PostgreSQL versions are availlable veresion of `psql` from `PATH` environment variable is used.